emiliasato/ecommerce-analysis/README.md

 Q. Which order features are impacting review scores?
 [Link to orders EDA](notebooks/EDA-orders.ipynb)

+Findings:

+From running a multivariate regression, we found that the wait time and delay

 ### Sellers EDA
 Q. Which order features are impacting review scores?
 [Link to sellers EDA](notebooks/EDA-sellers.ipynb)
+Findings:

 ### Products EDA
 Q. Which order features are impacting review scores?
 [Link to sellers EDA](notebooks/EDA-products.ipynb)
+Findings: